 The closer you are to the finish, the more you realize that distance is just a relative term.

 After endless misery Tower Bridge suddenly emerged in front of us, a long-awaited sign that victory is within reach.
 The young lady with a backpack appears again in front of us.
-I collect the remains of my strength and determination to catch up her.
-I want to immortalize her story in this article so I gently touch her arm and ask for permission.
+I collect the remains of my strength and determination to catch her up.
+I want to immortalise her story in this article, so I gently touch her arm and ask for permission.
 She agrees and lets me take pictures of her backpack.
 I shoot the inscription, which she bears all the time on her back.
 Suddenly it hits me.
 Someone else sat in the empty wheelchair last year.
 Now it was empty and in the corner was hanging a floral pink Hawaiian necklace symbolizing the welcome into heaven.
 The man who pushed the wheelchair was likely the father of the girl with the backpack.
-He was wearing a pink skirt and his eyes were full of tears all the time.
+He was wearing a pink skirt, and his eyes were full of tears all the time.